BlackBerry move away from consumers unlikely to stem decline

 Both companies, at their peaks, were the largest publicly listed names on the Toronto Stock Exchange.
 But as Nortel's revenue collapsed, it dumped employees in repeated restructurings and was eventually broken up and sold in parts.

-BlackBerry has already hired advisers to look at finding a buyer for all or some of the company.
+BlackBerry has already hired advisors to look at finding a buyer for all or some of the company.

 Given the dismal picture, Morningstar analyst Brian Colello said BlackBerry is likely to quickly attempt to go private or sell off some, or all, of its business units.